lacuna/bifurcan/README.md

 // creates a set representing that same range ISet<Long> set = Sets.from(list, i -> 0 <= i && i < 1_000_000);

-// creates a map of that range onto its corresponding square number IMap<Long, Long> = Maps.from(set, i -> i * i);
+// creates a map of the numbers onto their corresponding square IMap<Long, Long> map = Maps.from(set, i -> i * i);
 ```

-Each of these collections is identical to its concrete, immutable equivalent.
+Each of these collections are identical to their concrete, immutable equivalent.
 They can be updated, in which case only the changes to the underlying collection will be stored in memory.

 ### "linear" and "forked" collections